 Limit the critical resource (such as database) access, perhaps by caching often-used result sets, to reduce the resources expended.

-Consider tracking the rate of requests received from users and blocking requests that exceed a defined rate threshold to further limit the potential for a denial of service attack..
+Track the rate of requests received from users and blocking requests that exceed a defined rate threshold to further limit the potential for a denial of service attack..

 Ensure that applications have specific limits of scale placed on them, and ensure that all failures in resource allocation cause the application to fail safely.